xenophon61/Lenovo-ThinkCentre-M700-OSX-Sonoma-on-Skylake/README.md

  highstandbythreshold 50
  standbydelaylow      660
 ```
+## Epilogue
+Does it work?
+Well, I'll leave it on for as long as possible and report back (currently on day 1, it's November 13, 2023).
+So far so good!
+With greetings from Athens,
+Xen

 ## Credits:
 - the usual (Apple, the Dortania / Opencore team, myriads of individual users)